-Emma has assisted on and been instructed on cases such as:
+Emma has been instructed on cases such as:

-- A group action on behalf of children who were abused whilst pupils at a residential school
+- A group action on behalf of children who received poor treatment and care whilst pupils at a residential school

 - A challenge against the CPS in relation to the dropping of charges of the rape of a girl with ASD

 - Cases in which women have been unlawfully detailed in Yarlswood IRC and received poor medical treatment

 - Inquests that raise Article 2 issues